jjoseph12/TissuuMaps-Bin2Cell-Visualization-/README.md

 # TissUUmaps Plugins

-Bin2Cell Explorer (backend/UI for binned gene overlays) can be developed with either the new **uv** workflow or a traditional **pip / virtualenv** stack.
-You can pick whichever toolchain fits best—both produce identical dependencies and runtime behaviour.
+Bin2Cell Explorer (backend/UI for binned gene overlays) can be developed with either the new uv workflow or a traditional pip / virtualenv stack.
+You can pick whichever toolchain fits they both produce identical dependencies and runtime behaviour.

 ---